Phillies hold off Cardinals 2-0 to sweep NL wild-card series - WHIZ News

 UP NEXT

 The sweep gives the Phillies an extra day off before heading to Atlanta, where they were 3-6 in the regular season against the defending World Series champions.
-The Braves won eight of their 11 meetings overall this season.
+The Braves won 11 of their 19 meetings overall this season.

+“We know them very well,” Bohm said.
+“We’re going to go over there and it’s going to be some competitive baseball.”

 The Cardinals head into an offseason of pronounced change: Pujols and Molina have said this will be their last year, and erstwhile ace Adam Wainwright could join them in retirement.
 Arenado could opt out of his contract, though that appears unlikely, while pitcher José Quintana and outfielder Dickerson are eligible for free agency.